 CURRENT GOVERNORS VACANCIES

 Are you interested in becoming a school governor?
 Do you want to know more about the role?
-The following information should help understand the role, but if you would like more information, please contact our Clerk, Roxanna Mager - firstname.lastname@example.org Alternatively, should you wish to discuss the governor role, please contact the Chair of Governors, Mark Glew - email@example.com
+The following information should help understand the role, but if you would like more information, please contact our Clerk, Roxanna Mager - firstname.lastname@example.org Alternatively, should you wish to discuss the governor role, please contact the Chair of Governors, Jo Beer - email@example.com

 Governor Skills Requirements

 The Governing Body have completed a review of our existing governor skills, we are looking to recruit governors who may have experience in personnel or HR and previous governor experience.
 This skills requirements are not essential, but are a preference, so if you are interested in applying, please get in contact to discuss the governor role in more detail.

 Parent Governors are elected to serve a term of 4 years on the Governing Body.
 We are currently looking for a new parent governor to join our governing body, the application process will be sent to all parents this term.
 Parent governors are usually elected by parents and those with parental responsibility for pupils or students at the school.
 The role of a parent governor is as a representative parent but they are not delegates.
 A member of staff who is also the parent of a child at the school is not eligible to be a parent governor if s/he works for 500 hours or more in a school year.
 However, a parent governor whose child leaves the school may serve until the end of their term of office.
 Parents may also be appointed to other categories of governor.